alectronical/alectronical.github.io/README.md

 *Go to "Addons"

 *In Addons, install an addon from zip.
-When it asks for the location, select "Grogu Repo", and install plugin.video.grogu-master.zip
+When it asks for the location, select "Grogu Repo", and install plugin.video.grogu-0.02.zip

 *Go back to Addons install, but this time, select "Install from repository"